WUZICANGJIE/wuzicangjie.github.io/README.md

 Edit `src/data/i18n.js` to update text content and vCard information for each language.

 ### Social Links
-Edit `src/data/site.js` to manage social media links and icons.
+Edit `src/data/site.js` to manage social media links, icons, and the `baseUrl` (critical for CSP and asset paths).

 ## Development